 Each student is assigned an academic advisor, who is trained in adult learning and a member of the college faculty.
 The role of the academic advisor is to provide the student with an understanding of his or her academic status, the requirements needed for the completion of the degree program, and various methods by which the student may complete the requirements.
-The final responsibility for meeting all academic and graduation requirements rests with the individual student.
+While the academic advisor will make every effort to proactively advise the student, the final responsibility for meeting all academic and graduation requirements rests with the individual student.